-New York Times 100 Notable Books of 2011
+NYT 100 Notable Books of 2011 by Authors of African Descent

-The New York Times publishes a list of “100 Notable Books” each year (see the complete list for 2017).
-The fiction, poetry, and nonfiction books are selected annually by the editors of “The New York Times Book Review.”
-The list represents the most notable books reviewed by the Times during the the prior 12 months.
-We share the authors of African descent who made the “Notables” list.
+Each year, The New York Times releases its “100 Notable Books” list, featuring standout works of fiction, poetry, and nonfiction selected by the editors of The New York Times Book Review.
+Below are the books by—and about—people of African descent that made the 2011 list.

 Book Description:

-“The past, if there is such a thing, is mostly empty space, great expanses of nothing, in which significant persons and events float.
-Nigeria was like that for me: mostly forgotten, except for those few things that I remembered with outsize intensity.”
+The past, if there is such a thing, is mostly empty space, great expanses of nothing, in which significant persons and events float.
+Nigeria was like that for me: mostly forgotten, except for those few things that I remembered with outsize intensity.

 Along the streets of Manhattan, a young Nigerian doctor doing his residency wanders aimlessly.
 The walks meet a need for Julius: they are a release from the tightly regulated mental environment of work, and they give him the opportunity to process his relationships, his recent breakup with his girlfriend, his present, his past.
 Though he is navigating the busy parts of town, the impression of countless faces does nothing to assuage his feelings of isolation.

-But it is not only a physical landscape he covers; Julius crisscrosses social territory as well, encountering people from different cultures and classes who will provide insight on his journey—which takes him to Brussels, to the Nigeria of his youth, and into the most unrecognizable facets of his own soul.
+But it is not only a physical landscape he covers; Julius crisscrosses social territory as well, encountering people from different cultures and classes who will provide insight on his journeywhich takes him to Brussels, to the Nigeria of his youth, and into the most unrecognizable facets of his own soul.

-A haunting novel about national identity, race, liberty, loss, dislocation, and surrender, Teju Cole’s Open City seethes with intelligence.
+A haunting novel about national identity, race, liberty, loss, dislocation, and surrender, Teju Coles Open City seethes with intelligence.
 Written in a clear, rhythmic voice that lingers, this book is a mature, profound work by an important new author who has much to say about our country and our world.

 Fiction